E20 drain error

 When to Call a Professional

-DIY parts for fixing an E20 drain error on the Frigidaire FFFW5000QW typically cost between $10–$75, depending on whether you need a new drain pump, filter, or hose.
-A professional service call for the same repair usually runs $150–$300 including labor.
-Tackling this fix yourself can save you $100 or more.
+If you tackle this E20 drain error repair yourself, the DIY parts will typically cost between $10–$75, depending on whether you need a new drain pump, filter, or hose.
+A professional service call for the same repair usually runs $150–$300 including labor, so doing it yourself can save you a significant amount of money.

 How do I clear the E20 error code after fixing the drain issue?

-Once the drain is cleared, run a short rinse-and-spin cycle to reset the code.
-If E20 persists, unplug the washer for one minute and restart.
+After addressing the drain issue, run a short rinse-and-spin cycle to reset the code.
+If E20 still persists, unplug the washer for a minute and then restart.

 Where is the drain pump filter located on the Frigidaire FFFW5000QW?

-The drain pump filter is behind the small access panel at the front bottom of the machine.
-Twist it counterclockwise to remove and clean out any debris.
+The drain pump filter can be found behind the small access panel at the front bottom of the machine.
+Twist it counterclockwise to remove it and clean out any debris.

 Can a kinked drain hose cause the E20 error?

-Yes, a kinked or clogged drain hose is a common cause of the E20 error.
-Inspect the hose at the back of the washer and straighten or replace it if needed.
+Absolutely, a kinked or clogged drain hose is a common cause of the E20 error.
+Be sure to inspect the hose at the back of the washer and straighten or replace it if necessary.